byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 IMAGE HERE

 ## Exploring sub-resources

-The `email_addresses` identifier we used in one of the last requests is what we call a subresource.
+The `email_addresses` identifier we used in one of the last requests is what we call a `subresource`.
 They can be used to filter all users or you can filter and query within a single users information.

+In Postman look at the `Get Persons Subresource` request.
+It is requesting all of a persons addresses.
+Replace `000000000` with your BYU ID and send the request.